 Ahrefs

-One of the most comprehensive SEO research platforms for keyword data, backlinks, content gaps, and competitive analysis.
+A comprehensive SEO research platform for keyword data, backlinks, content gaps, and competitive analysis.
 Expensive, but useful when SEO decisions affect pipeline and you need better prioritization than brainstorming can provide.

 Pricing: $129-$1,290/month